 Why Are Japanese Rice Cookers So Expensive?

-One reason is the fuzzy logic.
+One reason is the micom or fuzzy logic.
 The microchip that creates the rice cooking algorithm took a lot of time and investment to produce.
 And when you buy a fuzzy logic rice cooker, you are paying for that technology.

 Another reason is that Japanese rice cookers tend to be very well made.
 The Japanese and Koreans take their rice seriously.
 Companies like Zojorushi and Cuckoo have excellent reputations for high quality products.

 These companies are also constantly working on improving the algorithm, so their newer and higher-priced models will have the latest and most accurate microchips.
+They can use less energy and always produce perfect rice.

 A larger number of settings and menu features can also increase the price.

-When you add in extra features like induction heating and pressurized cooking, this also increases the expense.
+When you add in advanced features like induction heating and pressurized cooking, this also increases the expense.
 It can make the algorithm more complex, and also means more parts go into manufacturing the rice cookers.

 Many companies that make Japanese rice cookers cut costs by doing some of their manufacturing in China.
 Both Zojirushi and Cuckoo have lower-priced models made in China in addition to their more expensive models made in Japan and Korea.
 (Our budget recommendation below is made in China.)
 Chinese-made models can have cheaper components, such as a thinner inner pot with a less durable nonstick coating.